-LAUREN BROWN teaches courses in the Community, Organization, and Business Innovation department.
+LAUREN BROWN teaches courses in the Department of Social Change and Innovation.
 She strives to create a collaborative learning environment that supports and stimulates critical thinking and analysis, problem solving, capacity building, and synthesis of social work principles and values.

 Brown’s work and research focus on social justice issues.
 She has policy, planning, evaluation and management experience in the public sector.
 As principal of Brown & Associates, Inc., she provides assistance to public and private, nonprofit human service and social justice organizations in policy analysis and formation; program evaluation; proposal writing; program and strategic planning; multicultural program development; advocacy; community organization and outreach; board development; resource development; training; facilitation; and campaign development.